grimmlab/graphxform/README.md

 ## Pretraining

+You can pretrain youself or use the provided pretrained checkpoint.

+### Pretrained checkpoint download

+Download the pretrained checkpoint [here](https://syncandshare.lrz.de/getlink/fiVTnDvhUcftEfV7PJVbii/).

+### Pretrain yourself

 To pretrain with the settings in the paper, do the following:

 1. Download the file `chembl_35_chemreps.txt.gz` from this this link: [Download File](https://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/releases/chembl_35/chembl_35_chemreps.txt.gz)